 Extending NAS to Google Cloud Storage with Komprise

 Classic NAS has become an expensive tier of storage for seldom-accessed data.
-Learn how to use the Google Cloud Platform (GCP) service Cloud Storage and Komprise to actively archive and replicate data to the Google Cloud without disrupting users and applications.
+Learn how to use the Google Cloud Platform (GCP) service Cloud Storage and Komprise for cloud tiering and archiving and data replication to the Google Cloud without disrupting users and applications.

-Komprise coupled with Google Cloud Storage automatically identifies and moves cold data by policy from any NAS to Google Cloud Storage.
-This is accomplished without disruption because the moved data still looks like it’s stored on the primary NAS.
+Komprise coupled with Google Cloud automatically identifies and moves cold data by policy from any NAS to Google Cloud Storage.
+This is accomplished without disruption because with patented Transparent Move Technology, the moved data still looks like it’s stored on the primary NAS.
 When a user or an application accesses this data, Komprise automatically recalls it with a transparent bridge of object data to files.
 IT can manage their storage farms efficiently, automatically and seamlessly—without having to ask for user permission.

 Analyze Data Usage and Growth Across Storage

-Komprise provides Dynamic Data Analytics across storage silos to identify how much data is hot and how much is cold and to help answer the following:
+Komprise provides dynamic data analysis across storage silos to identify how much data is hot and how much is cold and to help answer the following:

 - What types of files are they?